kschach/SEED/PITCHME.md

 ### Implications for Access to Benefit programs
 - Hazards of devolution:<!-- .element: class="fragment" -->
     - Could result in reduction in the status of benefits: from entitlement to charitable aid (Wolch 1989; Roy 2004) <!-- .element: class="fragment" -->
-    - "statization" (Wolch 1989:217) and "neoliberalization" (Woolford and Curran 2011:589) of civil society<!-- .element: class="fragment" -->

 #VSLIDE
 ## Key Question
-- How does our position as a "shadow state" agency enable / constrain our options?<!-- .element: class="fragment" -->
+- How does our position as a "shadow state" agency expand / constrain our options?<!-- .element: class="fragment" -->

 #HSLIDE
 ## Case Study: The 1960s U.S. Welfare Rights Movement